fluldev/boltzi/README.md

 Scripts for the visualization and evaluation of the artifacts and boundary heat currents can be found within the directory visualization/ and scripts/.

-Details on the commandline options can be found within src/main.cpp.
+Details on the commandline options can be found within src/main.cpp in the function help_msg() or by compiling the program and starting it with --help.

+The simulation is intended to be easily extensible for different kinds of sample surfaces and non homogenous materials, polycrystals and so on.
+This is why each facility of the simulation is implemented by a separate abstract class that defines all interfaces needed to communicate with other components.

 [1]: PÉRAUD, Jean-Philippe M.; LANDON, Colin D.; HADJICONSTANTINOU, Nicolas G. Monte Carlo methods for solving the Boltzmann transport equation.
 Annual Review of Heat Transfer, 2014, 17.
 Jg.